 Winter at Bryce is unique.You are treated to a crystal blue sky, solitude and most years, enough snow for snowshoeing.
 Accompany a park ranger for a snowshoe hike and they'll supply the snowshoes.
 Learn about the winter ecology of our park and how hoodoos are the product of the winter struggle between ice and sun.

-Hoodoos, ancient lakes and something called frost-wedging?
 Geologists have spent years studying the unique story of Bryce Canyon.
 Spend a half hour with a ranger as we discuss the current scientific explanation behind Bryce Canyon's unique geologic history.
-Check at the visitor center for current information.
+The visitor center offers topics, start times and locations.

 All of Bryce Canyon's ranger programs are family friendly, but these in particular are fun for kids and parents alike.
 Rangers present a wide range of programs appealing to a variety of interests.
-Check at the visitor center for program topic and age requirements.
+The visitor center can provide program topics and age requirements.
 In person reservations required.
 Sign up at the visitor center.

 Evening programs offer an in-depth look at some of the compelling stories and interesting resources that Bryce Canyon protects.
-Check at visitor center for topics, start times, and locations.
+The visitor center offers topics, start times and locations.